Acceptance and Individuality

 We celebrate individuals with a pioneering Spirit, those who are brave enough to try new things and forge unfamiliar ground.
 Such a Spirit creates true seekers, authentically searching to understand the longing that God has placed in each of us.
 The Spirit propels longtime believers who refuse to become mere settlers to blaze new trails for those who follow behind.

-Fulfilling Worship, Service, and Fellowship
+Worship, Service, & Fellowship

 In the midst of our busy lives, we find exceeding joy, rich meaning, and soulful renewal when we take time to praise God in worship, serve Christ in the community, and relax in the company of fellow believers.
 Through the Word spoken and sung in worship, we receive what we need to care for each other and for “the least of these” to whom Christ call us to minister.
 We work to help people form deep, rewarding relationships that draw them closer to one another by growing closer to the Lord.